johnwcowan/r7rs-work/TerminalsCowan.md

 ## Issues

 1\.
 Bidirectional behavior.

-2\.
-Should bold and italic be terminal properties (as now) or character properties?

-3\.
-Should a shape be put on the top of the Z-order when it is created (as now) or when it is displayed?
+This probably needs to be done below the application-visible level.

 ## The model